jessemillar/deserted-island-devops-notes/tldr.md

 	- If you need something right now, maybe it's worth writing some shims to make it work for you now in the MVP state
 - Re-read docs and announcements for products/technologies every six months for things that you're waiting for since things move fast and the product might unexpectedly do exactly what you need after an surprise release

-### Self Care

-- You are valuable even when you are not productive
-1. Breathe
-	- If one deep breath is all you can do, great, but many breaths will do wonders
-	- Don't turn those breaths into a plethora of sighs
-- Be kind to yourself
-	- This pandemic situation is not normal
-	- This is not just working remotely
-	- Lower productivity is normal
-	- A global pandemic qualifies as *traumatic*

 ### Miscellaneous

 - Mob programming is when you have a bunch of people working together simultaneously on the same work at one computer with a rotation mechanic to allow multiple people to "drive" and get hands-on experience